spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Improved mex and power plant building rules a bit

+		- AAI will upgrade the least effective metal extractors first (only important if a mod has more than two metal extractors with different efficiencies)

 		- Fixed a few potential crash bugs

-AAI v0.81	- AAI will upgrade the least effective metal extractors first (only important if a mod has more than two metal
-		  extractors with different efficiencies)

-		- Better prevention from sending builders to potentially dangerous buildsites outside of the main base

 AAI v0.80	- Improved/tweaked/fixed attack behaviour, AAI will try to withdraw when facing much stronger enemy forces